zhangzheheng12345/Lightest/README.md

 ### Assertion macros

-Use `REQ(actual, operator, expected)`.
-It offers a way to compare the actual value and the expected value.
-If the assertion is failed, it'll output the actual value and the expected value.
+Use `REQ(actual, operator, expected)` to compare the actual value and the expected value.
+If the assertion fails, it'll output the actual value and the expected value.

 As for some situations like that you just want the returning value of a function to be true, pray write `REQ(func(), ==, true)` which is more readable and also fit **Lightest**.